jake4679/git-got/README.md

     git got add path/bigfile

+### To retreive all files for an existing repository
+This will iterate over all .got files in the repository and pull down their contents.
+Currently does not verify if any local changes have been made.

+    git got get

 ### To check the status of tracked files
 This will report which files in the repository have been modified.